La Sportiva Kaptiva Reviewed for Performance and Quality Review Facts

 trail shoe, meaning that it won’t protect you from winter-related elements such as snow and heavy rain.
 Another thing worth noting is that the upper isn’t waterproof or water-resistant, so if you’re looking for a shoe that is, the Kaptiva won’t tick the right boxes.

 La Sportiva Kaptiva does feature a firmer sole, as most trail shoes do, but the responsiveness of trail shoes isn’t as high up in the priority list as it is with regular running shoes.
-This is due to the fact that more often than not, you need a shoe that can tackle technical terrain that doesn’t allow you to develop that much speed – for which you’d need a lot of responsiveness.
+It is because more often than not, you need a shoe that can tackle technical terrain that doesn’t allow you to develop that much speed – for which you’d need a lot of responsiveness.
 However, the firmer midsole, paired with the flexible forefoot, will offer some energy-return that will most likely satisfy your trail running needs.

-nature.
-The rugged lugs and the resilient outsole are great for tackling various terrains, be the terrain loose or rocky.
-This is one of many La Sportiva trail running shoes that is a high performer in the mountains, so if skyraces are your cup of tea, you’ll be more than satisfied with the Kaptiva.
+The rugged lugs and the flexible outsole are great for tackling various terrains, be the terrain loose or rocky.
+It is one of many La Sportiva trail running shoes that is a high performer in the mountains, so if skyraces are your cup of tea, you’ll be more than satisfied with the Kaptiva.

 La Sportiva Kaptiva isn’t as cheap as some other trail shoes